Hotel and Hospitality Finance

 Hotel lending is assessed on the operational trading performance of the business rather than a simple rental income figure.
 Key metrics lenders examine include:

 • RevPAR (Revenue Per Available Room): The primary performance metric for hotel operations, combining occupancy rate and average daily rate.
+Most lenders want to see RevPAR benchmarked against the hotel’s competitive set to assess relative performance.

 Lending Criteria for Hotel Finance